-Full details of the methodology and results of the archaeological test excavations are documented in the archaeological report, which, although an Appendix (H) to this report, is presented as a stand-alone document.
+Full details of the methodology and results of the archaeological assessment are documented in the archaeological report, contained in the appendices of this document.

 The fieldwork was conducted over 10 days between 15 July and 26 July 2013.
 The project was directed by David Marcus of Austral Archaeology with the assistance of Damien Huffer (Austral Archaeology) and Alandre Tasire (Austral Archaeology).
-Selected representatives from the registered Aboriginal stakeholders attended the fieldwork; these included participants from DACHA, DALI, DLO and DTAC to assist with the test excavations.
+The proponent selected representatives from the registered Aboriginal stakeholders to attend the fieldwork, and invited participants from DACHA, DALI, DLO and DTAC to assist with the test excavations.
 An invitation was also made for DLALC to send a representative, although no response was received.